Michigan State kept ties to coach accused of sexual abuse - Philly

 Among the many coaches who worked early in their careers for Sports Performance was Michigan State head volleyball coach Cathy George.
 Since becoming coach in 2005, most of her teams have featured one or more players trained by Butler.
 Michigan State's website mentions Butler by name, citing athletes trained by him.

-Powers-Barnhard said George called her after the allegations emerged in 1995.
-She knew Powers-Barnhard from when they played against each other.
-George expressed sympathy but said she could not refuse to deal with Butler, according to Powers-Barnhard.
+Powers-Barnhard and George knew each other, and George called her after the allegations emerged in 1995.
+George expressed sympathy but said she couldn't refuse to deal with Butler, according to Powers-Barnhard.

 At the time, George was head coach at Western Michigan University.
 "She said, 'I'm sorry all this happened, but I will still have to recruit from him,'" said Powers-Barnhard, a three-time All American.